 Back Costing Report

-The Back Costing sub-tab breaks everything into two very easy-to-navigate options.
-One being by your Categories and the other by Supplier.
+The Back Costing sub-tab breaks everything into three very easy-to-navigate views.
+Categories, Sub Categories and by Supplier.
 We will now go through how the Back Costing page works in more detail.

 The default view for the back costing page is by category as this is how we have grouped all of your Preliminary Budget, Quotes, Purchase Orders and Bills.
-To the left, you will see your current Running Profit, the Variance between Bills & Quotes, and the Variance between Quotes and your Budget (if using a preliminary budget).
-Then over to the right-hand side, we show your Budget total, Quotes total, Purchase Order total, Bills-In total, Project Value (agreed client price), total Client Invoices, and Expected Gross Profit.
+To the left, you will see your current Running Profit, the Variance between Bills & Quotes, and the Variance between Bills and your Budget (if using a preliminary budget).
+Then in the middle, we show your Budget total, Quotes total, Purchase Order total, Bills-In total and to the right hand side the Client Invoice Total, and Expected Gross Profit.

 NOTE: Your Expected Gross Profit should be a positive number at all times.
 The running profit will be positive (+) or negative (–) depending on your invoicing cycle to clients vs the timing of the bills you pay.